Hellmouth

-Medieval theatre often had a hellmouth prop or mechanical device that was used to attempt to scare the audience by vividly dramatizing an entrance to Hell.
-These seem often to have featured a battlemented castle entrance, in painting usually associated with Heaven.
+Medieval and early modern theater incorporated hellmouths as props and mechanical devices like trapdoors to give the audience a dramatic, vivid vision of an entrance to Hell.

-The Hellmouth was intended to remind a Christian audience of the danger of damnation.
+A hellmouth was intended to remind a Christian audience of the danger of damnation.
 Those shown entering, or already inside, are typically shown naked, their clothing not having survived the general resurrection of the dead that is often part of the same image.
 Some, even if naked, wear headgear indicating their rank at the top of society, with the papal tiara, king's crown and bishop's mitre the most common.
 Far rarer are indications of people being non-Christian, such as the Jewish hat.